 1964 Durham Museum photo looking southeast from 13th and Harney.
 The future site of Dubliner is in the middle to the left of the white building.

-In 1982 Paul was convinced to change its name to the one we recognize today, Dubliner Pub.
+In 1982, Paul was convinced to change its name to the one we recognize today, the Dubliner Pub.
 After hearing that customers would often walk five or six blocks to find the pub, he installed a neon sign with a blinking green arrow above the steps leading to its entrance.
-This resulted in a dispute with the city which stated that due to its landmark status, he could not alter the building without permission from the city.
-After removing the sign which was said to have been out of character with the building, he attempted to rescind its landmark status only to have the request be denied.
-Though he favored the preservation of old buildings he said that he was not aware of the restrictions and feared it would prevent planned renovations although he did succeed in adding stairs that led from its location below grade up to the sidewalk.
+This resulted in a dispute with the city, which stated that due to its landmark status, he could not alter the building without permission.
+After removing the sign, which was said to have been out of character with the building, he attempted to rescind its landmark status, only to have the request denied.

 1979 Durham Museum photo of the building just prior to the opening of Horbach’s Pub which later become Dubliner.
 The stairs to its basement location had not yet been built.

-November 2025 Omaha Exploration photo of the Horbach Building, home of Dubliner Pub.
+2026 Omaha Exploration photo of the Horbach Building, home of Dubliner Pub.

 2020 photo looking inside Dubliner while a band is performing.
 Courtesy of Shreyansh.